Solution of lepton $g-2$ anomalies with nonlocal QED: Numerical results

 \section{Numerical results}

 In this section, we will present the numerical results.
 First we determine the cutoff parameters $\Lambda$s with the experimental $\Delta a_e$ and $\Delta a_\mu$.
 We should mention that nonlocal QED itself can not pre-determine the form of the correlation functions and the parameters $\Lambda_\gamma$ and $\Lambda_l$.
 They reflect the properties of the particles and should be determined by the experiments.
-In practice, for any correlator, the experiment data can be reproduced with the proper choice of the parameters $\Lambda$s.
-In this case, we determine $\Lambda_e$ and $\Lambda_\mu$ for a given $\Lambda_\gamma$ with the experimental $\Delta a_e$ and $\Delta a_\mu$ for monopole and dipole correlators, respectively.
+In practice, one can try and compare different correlators.
+The parameters $\Lambda$s will be determined to reproduce the experiment data.
+In this case, we determine $\Lambda_e$ and $\Lambda_\mu$ for a given $\Lambda_\gamma$ with the experimental $\Delta a_e$ and $\Delta a_\mu$ for the chosen correlators.

-In Fig.~\ref{fig:Lambda_l-Lambda_g}, the obtained $\Lambda_l$ versus $\Lambda_\gamma$ are plotted for monopole and dipole correlators.
-The blue and red lines are for electron and muon, while the solid and dashed lines are for dipole and monopole correlators, respectively.
-For a given $\Lambda_\gamma$, $\Lambda_l$ is obtained to get to the experimental discrepancy.
-From the figure, one can see that $\Lambda_l$ increases with the increasing $\Lambda_\gamma$.
-For the electron case, $\Lambda_e$ is not sensitive to the choice of $\Lambda_\gamma$.
-When 20 GeV $< \Lambda_\gamma < 80$ GeV, $\Lambda_e$ is in the range 15.8 to 18.7 GeV and 19.5 to 26.2 GeV for monopole and dipole correlators, respectively.
-For the muon case, $\Lambda_\mu$ increases with $\Lambda_\gamma$ obviously, especially for large $\Lambda_\gamma$.
-For example, for the monopole correlator, when $\Lambda\gamma$ changes from 40 to 60 GeV, the corresponding $\Lambda_\mu$ increases from 74.7 to 413.7 GeV.
-Similar situation also happens for the dipole case with larger $\Lambda_\gamma$.
-This means for large $\Lambda_\gamma$, $\Delta a_\mu^{\text{nl}}$ is not sensitive to $\Lambda_\mu$ for both correlators.
+In Fig.~\ref{fig:Lambda_mu-Lambda_g}, the obtained $\Lambda_\mu$ versus $\Lambda_\gamma$ are plotted.
+The dotted, dashed and solid lines are for dipole, tripole and tetrapole regulators in the photon propagator, respectively.
+For a given $\Lambda_\gamma$, $\Lambda_\mu$ is obtained to get the experimental discrepancy.
+From the figure, one can see that $\Lambda_\mu$ increases with the increasing $\Lambda_\gamma$.
+When $\Lambda_\gamma$ is small, say dozens of GeV, the curves for (2,2), (2,3) and (2,4) cases are close to each other.
+For this range of small $\Lambda_\gamma$, the $m_\mu^2$ terms in Eq.~(\ref{eq:di}) are dominant for $\Delta a_\mu^{\text{nl}}$.
+The obtained $\Lambda_\mu$ are of the same order of magnitude.
+With the increase of $\Lambda_\gamma$, a transition region around 100 GeV appears, where the dominant contribution changes from $m_\mu^2$ terms to $m_\mu^4$ terms.